Grokon/csfpost/README.md

 # csfpost
-csfpost.sh dor docker with bridge
+csfpost.sh for docker with bridge

 ### Script to prepare and restore full docker iptables rules.